-The Bel-Aires have shared the stage with such acts as Eugene Pitt & The Jive Five, Kenny Vance and the Planotones, Jimmy Gallagher and the Passions, The Devotions, Barbara Harris and the Toys, The Duprees, John Kuse and the Excellents, Joe Favale and the Emotions, Emil Stucchio and the Classics, Randy and the Rainbows, Alive ‘N Kickin’, Kid Kyle, The Barons, Streets of the Bronx, Manhattan Skyline, Classic Sounds, and many others!
+The Bel-Aires have shared the stage with such acts as Eugene Pitt & The Jive Five, Kenny Vance and the Planotones, Jimmy Gallagher and the Passions, The Devotions, Barbara Harris and the Toys, The Duprees, John Kuse and the Excellents, Joe Favale and the Emotions, Emil Stucchio and the Classics, Randy and the Rainbows, Alive ‘N Kickin’, Kid Kyle, The Barons, Joey and the Paradons, Streets of the Bronx, Manhattan Skyline, Classic Sounds, and many others!

 They reside in the Bronx and Westchester.